B.S. Chemistry, State University of New York, Fredonia, 2005

 Hobbies: Reading, dancing and listen to music.

 I am originally from Bangladesh.
 Following completion of my bachelors and master’s degrees (Biochemistry and Molecular Biology) at The University of Dhaka I obtained 5 years of research experience at The International Centre for Diarrhoeal Disease Research.
 ICDDR, is an international health research organization dedicated to saving lives through research and treatment.
-I have recently enrolled and relocated to Mississippi State University to enhance my scientific skills.
-Following my rotation I would like to complete my Ph.D. by training in recombinant protein production and NMR spectroscopy as part of the Johnson laboratory.
+In Jan of 2021 I have relocated to Mississippi State University to enhance my scientific skills.
+I am currently developing my skills at isolating cardiomyocytes and measuring calcium as part of the Johnson laboratory.
 My long-term dream is to lead a structural biology research team within a pharmaceutical or biotech company.

 Fun fact: Loves Cricket.